Wellington's Island Bay cycleway hits another bump in the road

 Comments in opposition were based mainly around how the proposed plan will affect car parking and access to businesses and shared a desire to return to the Parade's previous layout.

-In November, councillors decided on an interim including resurfacing and repainting with kerb separators between parked cars and the cycleway.
+In November, councillors decided to resurface and repaint it with kerb separators between parked cars and the cycleway.
 The cycleway will also be put through the town centre, meaning some car parks will be changed from angle to parallel.

-It was also agreed a parking policy plan would be undertaken before detailed design work, due to the loss of car parks the changes would result in.
+It was also agreed a parking policy plan would be undertaken before detailed design work, because of the loss of car parks.

 The decision came five years after the cycleway was initially built and overturned a previous decision made in 2017 on how to fix it.